irawoodring/343/assignments/zork.md

 The neighborhood is made up of homes laid out in a grid.
 When created, the neighborhood should automatically build houses and attach them to one another in a grid.
 The size of the grid is set when the neighborhood is created.

-**Monster**
+**NPCs**

-A monster is either a Person, a Zombie, a Vampire, a Ghoul, or a Werewolf.
-All of these are Monsters, so they share some basic properties such as health points and attack strength.
+An NPC is either a Person, a Zombie, a Vampire, a Ghoul, or a Werewolf.
+All of these are NPCs, so they share some basic properties such as health points and attack strength.
 However, each has very different possible values.
-The values of attack strength and health are set when the Monster is created.
+The values of attack strength and health are set when the NPC is created.

   - Persons help you by giving you candy.
 Each piece of candy increases your health by 1 point.
 A person can give you 1 piece of candy per turn.
 We could see this "helping" from the person as an attack with a negative attack value.
 Persons have 100 health and are not harmed by your attacks.